5 Ways AI Strengthens Customer Experience

 Think about the last chatbot you “talked” to - what was the conversation like?
 Did you type freely or use button options to find an answer?
 Or both?

-Chances are you used a rule-based chatbot, much like our Logic Bot, which follows a predetermined decision tree.
+Chances are you used a rule-based chatbot, which follows a predetermined decision tree.
 This is fixed AI, and is the most common among businesses.
 It’s relatively easy to build and deploy, but far more limited than a chatbot that uses conversational AI and your knowledge base to help customers.

-However, this is just not enough for many large businesses or companies in need of AI for complex use cases.
+A rule-based bot is often not enough for many large businesses or companies in need of AI for complex use cases.
 An advanced solution, such as Userlike’s AI chatbot, learns from your customers and can automate many business processes — going way beyond just creating tickets.